mattlinskys/dchat-web/README.md

-# DChat (decentralized chat) - SPA
+# DeChat (decentralized chat) - SPA

-Frontend to dchat generated using CRA
+Frontend to DeChat generated using CRA

 ### How to use